American River Whitewater Rafting

 California’s Gold Rush began in El Dorado County 1848 with James Marshall’s discovery of gold at Sutter’s Mill on the South Fork of the American River in Coloma.
 As people flocked to California to claim their fortunes, the region’s winemaking industry was born.

 Wine and Whitewater go hand in hand for Coloma and its surrounding areas.
 Our Wine & Whitewater Trip combines the very best of these experiences.
 So come join us on this unique trip through our vineyards and down our pristine river canyons.

 Camping has never been so luxurious.
 Each campsite is close to your vehicle and has a fire-pit, picnic table and split rail fencing.
-Sit by the river in the shade, take a swim in the pool or your try your hand at fishing in the stocked pond.
-Our private campground is used only by American Whitewater Expeditions rafters and boasts cool grassy areas, free hot showers, clean restrooms, plus a well stocked AWE River Store for any last minute items you may need as well as souvenir T shirts.
-We offer 2 person, 4 person and cabin tent rentals and they are set up for you with either foam pads or cots and chairs.
-Sleeping bags too!
+Sit by the river in the shade, take a swim in the pool or try your hand at fishing in the stocked pond.
+Our private campground is used only by American Whitewater Expeditions rafters and boasts cool grassy areas, free hot showers, clean restrooms, plus a well stocked AWE River Store for any last minute items you may need as well as souvenir T-shirts.
+We offer 2 person, 4 person and cabin tent rentals that are set up for you with foam pads.
+Cots, chairs and sleeping bags are available for rent too!

 Want bragging rights?
 Our photographers offer a unique photo experience of your rafting trip from start to finish.
 They document your adventure from the safety talk, special group shots, lunch, the wet and wild rapids, and even at take-out!
 Sit back and be the star of the show as they put you up on the big screen at the end of the day with a slideshow sure to keep everyone talking!
-Pre-orders available at the time of booking or you can contact Sierra Nevada Photos or email them directly.
-Purchase and receive your photo CD that day.
-If you are in a hurry, they can also mail it to you.
+Pre-orders available at the time of booking or purchase and receive your photo CD that day.
+If you are in a hurry, we can also mail it to you.